Making a night of it?

-There are many measures in the proposed legislation which will be very positive for Irish pubs and which the LVA has been seeking to help improve the industry.
+There are many measures in the proposed legislation which will be very positive for Irish pubs and the nighttime economy.

 These include: